According to a recent survey, the worldwide public cloud computing market has been projected to reach $495 billion by end of 2022.

 The market is very competitive.
 Businesses are facing steep competition in the form of innovation, agility, and better customer service.
 This is where spot instances help in filling these competitive gaps.
 Choosing the right jobs like data analysis, background processing, batch jobs, and other optional tasks can not only bring down our costs but successfully supplement the overall performance of an application.

 The foundational pillars of a successful business are proper cost optimization, faster deliverability, and better customer experience.
 Bringing in this modularity requires a lot of human hours but when considered through an intuitive platform, complexities are reduced to a great extent.
-Businesses are in for a long marathon and if the right decisions are taken in terms of implementing automation, we are enhancing its lifespan by manifolds.
+Businesses are in for a long marathon and if the right decisions are taken in terms of implementing automation, we are enhancing its lifespan by manifold.